Content delivery networks are used for over 44% of the top million websites, including high-traffic websites like ours.

 What Is The Best Way To Set Up A CDN?

-To use and set up a CDN, you’ll need to modify your DNS configurations for your root domain and subdomains to direct traffic to the CDN.
+The best way to set up a CDN is to modify your DNS configurations for your root domain and subdomains to direct traffic to the CDN.

 Direct the A record of your root domain or subdomains at one of the IP ranges provided by a CDN provider.
 This will ensure that your website is served through the CDN’s servers instead of your own.